 And then there's the whole story about Kyouko and Kou's engagement, which mainly seems to serve to show that Kyouko is not lesbian after all.

 The Chimera Ants arc in Hunter × Hunter, although it seems worse than it is due to constant Series Hiatus.
-The arc has lasted 125 chapters so far, but it's been over six years.
-Are they still in North Korea?
+The arc has lasted 132 chapters, but in real time took over nine years—the manga was only six year old when is started.